Here’s a breakdown of the strategies we listed above.

 2. Communicate the value of the survey

-While it’s true that surveys are not exactly popular with customers, a study by Vision Critical found that people are more willing to take a survey if they feel like their opinion will make a difference.
+While it’s true that surveys are not exactly popular with customers, people are more willing to take a survey if they feel like their opinion will make a difference.

 In fact, 87% of respondents said they’d participated in surveys because they felt it would help make a difference in a company’s products or services.